Teenage Mutant Ninja Turtles: Shredder’s Revenge makes April playable

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Teenage Mutant Ninja Turtles: Shredder’s Revenge showed up at today’s Gamescom opening ceremonies, and the new trailer revealed that April O’Neal will be a playable character in the retro beat-em-up.
+Teenage Mutant Ninja Turtles: Shredder’s Revenge showed up at today’s Gamescom Opening Night event, and the new trailer revealed that April O’Neal will be a playable character in the retro beat-’em-up.

-April is often regulated to a supporting character or damsel in distress, so it’s nice seeing yellow jumpsuit-wearing reporter joining the fighting this time, with microphone in hand.
+April is often regulated to a supporting character or damsel in distress, so it’s nice seeing the yellow jumpsuit-wearing reporter joining the fight this time, with microphone in hand.
 She can also bring the turtles back from the brink of death with the help of a slice of pizza.

 Shredder’s Revenge is coming out in 2022 for Switch and PC.
-Dotemu originally pegged it for 2021.
+Dotemu had pegged it for 2021.

 You can watch the new trailer above.